grafana/grafana/docs/sources/live/configure-grafana-live.md

 ## Max number of connections

 Grafana Live uses persistent connections (WebSocket at the moment) to deliver real-time updates to clients.
-You may need to tune your server infrastructure a bit.
+You might need to tune your server infrastructure a bit.

 The number of maximum connections users can establish with Grafana is limited to 100: